tkellehe/cgllm/README.md

 # Fumble
 Code Golfing LLM language called `fumble`.
+It is powered in the browser through [WebLLM](https://webllm.mlc.ai).

 ---